Luchador/GUD/tools/geditor/docs/OBJECT_PROPERTIES.md

   determined by `get_ammo_in_magazine`, with a solo multiplier where applicable;
   there is no authored quantity field in this record.
-- **Ammo crates (PROPDEF_AMMO):** choose an ammo slot, then edit its base quantity (0–65535) and released ammo model.
-The summary shows every nonzero slot.
-Choosing a slot only changes which fields are displayed.
+- **Ammo crates (PROPDEF_AMMO):** choose an ammo slot, then edit its base quantity (0–65535).
+Choosing a slot only changes which field is displayed.
   Set its quantity to zero to remove that type from the contents; other slots are preserved.
-The two 9mm slots are retained separately and both supply 9mm.
-  The released model is used when destruction chooses that slot to release a pickup.
-None (`0xFFFF`) prevents release from that slot; direct collection still uses its quantity.
-The normal Model field controls the crate itself.
+The Model field controls the crate itself.

-Solo collection applies the game's ammo multiplier to crate quantities.
+Contents shows each nonzero ammo type's pickup amount on Agent, Secret Agent, 00 Agent and 007 Mode.
+Their current multipliers are 2, 1.5, 1 and 1, respectively.
+Fractional results truncate just as in the game: a base quantity of 5 gives 10 / 7 / 5 / 5.
+These are the amounts offered before inventory limits; the actual increase depends on how much the player already carries.

+The two 9mm slots remain separately editable, but Contents combines their grants because both supply the same ammo.
+Each slot is multiplied and truncated before adding; two base quantities of 1 give a total of 2 on Secret Agent, not 3.
+The preview updates on committed edits and Undo/Redo without modifying setup data.

+Multiplayer Contents shows unmultiplied setup quantities instead of solo difficulties.
 Multiplayer setup can override a crate slot's quantity from the weapon set associated with the preceding weapon placement, and can omit the crate when that weapon slot supplies no ammo.
 The inspector preserves this game behavior